markgordon22/Dublin-slang/README.md

 ## typography

 * [Google Fonts](https://fonts.google.com/) was used for the site.
 The font family adopted  was  Mate SC as I felt it was an attractive, readbale and eligible font to use.
+In case Mate SC did not load sans serif was used as the back up font.

 ## Icons